 The Voice Mail Common Settings page is used to configure the Voice Mail recording codec and memory allocation for voice mails and user defined system messages.
+Bizfon allows using USB flash memory for voice data files storage.
+USB Flash Memory is basically a portable hard drive.
+Using flash memory, the USB Flash Disk is compact, lightweight, durable and easy to use.
+It can be plugged into one of the available USB ports on the Bizfon

 The page offers the following components: